 From most places in the county a Gatwick flight is going to be a holiday clincher.
 But while flying from right here in Sussex is handier than Heathrow, if you’re after something a bit more adventurous than a fly-and-flop in the sun, your choice is pretty limited.

-So, much excitement at Chez Muddy when we heard that British Airways is introducing direct flights from Gatwick to both Peru and Costa Rica from May 4.Read more
+So, much excitement at Chez Muddy when we heard that British Airways will have direct flights from Gatwick to both Peru and Costa Rica from early May.Read more

 If you live near the Kent border and shop in Tunbridge Wells you might already be familiar with Flamingo Trends.
 This fab fashion boutique has just moved to East Sussex, transferring from the Royal Victoria Shopping Centre to the rather quainter and quieter Mayfield High Street.